ialbert/bio/docs/bio-taxonomy.md

 When run with the `--preload` flag the command takes a total of just 11 seconds to generate the same large tree of the entire NCBI taxonomical tree.
 We don't apply this mode by default because all queries would then take at least 6 seconds, even those that currently finish very quickly.

 For queries that take more than 10 seconds to complete (have more than 10,000 descendant nodes) we recommend applying the `--preload` flag.

+## Build the newest version locally

+You may build the newest version locally, will take about an hour:

+    bio taxon --build